munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code chunk-free-constants (1 before, 1 after)

-Next, we'll add a convenience method to add a new constant to the chunk.
+Next, we define a convenience method to add a new constant to the chunk.
 Our yet-to-be-written compiler could write to the constant array inside Chunk directly -- it's not like C has private fields or anything -- but it's a little nicer to add an explicit function: